Using SecureMarker for end-to-end on-screen marking

 You must create the necessary roles and users in your SecureMarker instance.
 In SecureMarker, a “role” is a predefined set of permissions that grant access to specific areas of the system.
 A “user” is someone who interacts with the system.
 A user in SecureMarker can view candidate responses, mark scripts, and perform administrative tasks.

-You can assign roles to users at the global or exam level.
-Roles assigned at the global level allow users to perform actions across all exams in SecureMarker.
-Roles assigned at the exam level allow users to perform actions across exams they have access to in SecureMarker.
+You can assign roles to users at the global or test level.
+Roles assigned at the global level allow users to perform actions across all tests in SecureMarker.
+Roles assigned at the test level allow users to perform actions across tests they have access to in SecureMarker.

 Roles and users can be set up and managed in the Roles and Users screens of SecureMarker.
 For more information, read Roles and Users.

-Before you can assign users to mark responses, you must choose the qualification and exam that contains the scripts you want to mark.
-A “qualification” and an “exam” in SecureMarker translate to a “subject” and a “test” in Surpass, respectively.
-A subject is where you create and manage items for use in tests.
+Before you can assign users to mark responses, you must choose the subject and test that contains the scripts you want to mark.
+A subject is where you create and manage items in the Surpass Platform, for use in tests.

-You must select a qualification and an exam on the top navigation bar when working in the Examiners, Item Groups, Quality Control, and Quotas screens of SecureMarker.
+You must select a subject and a test on the top navigation bar when working in the Examiners, Item Groups, Quality Control, and Quotas screens of SecureMarker.

-4. Assign users to an exam and set quotas
+4. Assign users to a test and set quotas

-When you have chosen a qualification and exam, you must assign users to the selected exam in the Examiners section of SecureMarker.
-Users with exam-level roles in SecureMarker can assign marks to and interact with candidates’ responses.
+When you have chosen a subject and test, you must assign users to the selected test in the Examiners section of SecureMarker.
+Users with test-level roles in SecureMarker can assign marks to and interact with candidates’ responses.

-When you have assigned users to an exam, you can then set quotas in the Quotas screen.
+When you have assigned users to a test, you can then set quotas in the Quotas screen.
 A quota contains a number of responses allocated to an examiner for marking.
 Quotas can either be unlimited or for a fixed number of responses.
 For more information, read Examiners and Quotas.

 5. Set up quality control features